Founder / CEO

-Pete has served on the Board of NAMI Los Angeles and currently is sitting on the founders board of A4CIP to bring a voice to programs and services across the country dedicated to true empowerment through inclusion and connection to the community.
+Pete has served on the Board of NAMI Los Angeles and was part of the founding board of A4CIP to bring a voice to programs and services across the country dedicated to true empowerment through inclusion and connection to the community.

 Chief Operations Officer

-With two decades of experience in the mental health industry, Cynthia Sampson serves as the Team's chief administrator.
+With almost three decades of experience in the mental health industry, Cynthia Sampson serves as the Team’s chief administrator.
 Ms. Sampson was integral in the Team’s development from a small facility of approximately eight employees and twenty clients to an operation servicing upwards of 100 clients at any given time.

-In addition to her expertise in the area of new site development, Cynthia has vast knowledge and experience in office systems development, staff recruiting, human resources, and billing systems.
+In addition to her expertise in the area of business development, Cynthia has vast knowledge and experience in office systems development, staff recruiting, human resources, and billing systems.

 She also serves as liaison with all third party payers (insurance companies and government agencies) and is responsible for servicing those contracts.

 Ms. Sampson is a founding member of the Mental Health Provider Network, an organization comprised of individuals working in mental health services to help providers deliver the highest quality of mental health care possible through networking and resource sharing.
-She is also an active member of the Women’s Association of Addiction Treatment, founded by a dedicated group of professionals in the treatment industry to provide a forum for airing new ideas, as well as educational and networking opportunities.
-She is also an active member of the local Chamber of Commerce and serves on various committees within that organization.
+She is also a member of the Adaptive Business Leaders Healthcare Roundtable in Los Angeles, and an active member of the local Chamber of Commerce.
+Cynthia serves as liaison with all outside organizations.